-The Ministry has advised the Authority that it will not be required to pay a dividend out of its surplus as at 31 December 2019.
-Going forward, the Authority will be required to pay a dividend in accordance with Government's policy for the payment of annual dividends by statutory authorities and Government companies unless the Authority agrees, in writing annually, with the Ministry that the Authority would be exempt from doing so under such policy.
+The Ministry has advised the Authority that it will not be required to pay a dividend out of its surplus as at 31 December 2020 because its operations are not self-sustaining.
+Going forward, the Authority may be required to pay a dividend in accordance with Government's policy for the payment of annual dividends unless the Authority continues to satisfy the exemption criteria noted under the policy.